 To use the Sun Performance Library, type one of the following commands.

 Because Sun Performance Library routines are compiled with -dalign, the -dalign option should be used for compilation of all files if any routine in the program makes a Sun Performance Library call.
-On SPARC platforms, if -dalign cannot be used, enabling Trap 6, described in the section Enabling Trap 6 on SPARC Platforms, is a low-performance workaround that allows misaligned data.
-While there are no data alignment restrictions on x86/x64 platforms, misaligned data might require extra instructions to properly handle memory transfers, which in turn can cause poor performance.
+If -dalign cannot be used, enabling Trap 6, described in the section Enabling Trap 6, is a low-performance workaround that allows misaligned data.

 Sun Performance Library is linked into an application with the -xlic_lib switch rather than the -l switch that is used to link in other libraries.
 The -xlic_lib switch gives the same effect as if -l was used to specify the Sun Performance Library and added -l switches for all of the supporting libraries that Sun Performance Library requires.

 To summarize, use the following:

 Additional compiler options exist that optimize application performance for the following: